davidharvey1986/ml_a2744/README.md

 All data, models and pickled analysis files can be found here: https://drive.google.com/drive/u/1/folders/14b623LKcaOMFc9OavPLrzPyQwo6p30uW

+Note: this requies ~5GB of storage and can take a while to download.

 We note that we are not at liberty to share the Flamingo or TNG data - however for the purposes of the refereeing of the paper these can be provided on request privately.

 To re-derive the plots please run